Review of the QCD sum rules for exotic states: type tetraquark states

 Let us see Eq.\eqref{Wick-CF} again, there are two $Q$-quark propagators and two $q$-quark propagators, if each $Q$-quark line emits a gluon and each $q$-quark line contributes a quark-antiquark pair, we obtain an operator $G_{\mu\nu}G_{\alpha\beta}\bar{u}u\bar{d}d$ (or $G_{\mu\nu}G_{\alpha\beta}\bar{q}q\bar{s}s$ or $G_{\mu\nu}G_{\alpha\beta}\bar{s}s\bar{s}s$), which is of dimension 10, see the Feynman diagram in Fig.\ref{meson-qqg-qqg} for example.
 We should take account of the vacuum condensates at least up to dimension $10$.
 The higher dimensional vacuum condensates are associated with the $\frac{1}{T^2}$, $\frac{1}{T^4}$ or $\frac{1}{T^6}$, which manifest themselves at small Borel parameter $T^2$ and play an important role in determining the Borel windows, where they play a minor important role.
 Therefore, we take account of the vacuum condensates $\langle\bar{q}q\rangle$, $\langle\frac{\alpha_{s}GG}{\pi}\rangle$, $\langle\bar{q}g_{s}\sigma Gq\rangle$, $\langle\bar{q}q\rangle^2$, $g_s^2\langle\bar{q}q\rangle^2$, $\langle\bar{q}q\rangle \langle\frac{\alpha_{s}GG}{\pi}\rangle$, $\langle\bar{q}q\rangle \langle\bar{q}g_{s}\sigma Gq\rangle$, $\langle\bar{q}g_{s}\sigma Gq\rangle^2$ and $\langle\bar{q}q\rangle^2 \langle\frac{\alpha_{s}GG}{\pi}\rangle$, which are vacuum expectations of the quark-gluon operators of the order $\mathcal{O}(\alpha_s^k)$ with $k\leq1$.
 We truncate the operator product expansion in such a way consistently and rigorously.
 The condensates $\langle g_s^3 GGG\rangle$, $\langle \frac{\alpha_s GG}{\pi}\rangle^2$, $\langle \frac{\alpha_s GG}{\pi}\rangle\langle \bar{q} g_s \sigma Gq\rangle$ have the dimensions 6, 8, 9 respectively, but they are vacuum expectations of the quark-gluon operators of the order $\mathcal{O}( \alpha_s^{3/2})$, $\mathcal{O}(\alpha_s^2)$, $\mathcal{O}( \alpha_s^{3/2})$ respectively, and discarded.
 Furthermore, direct calculations indicate such contributions are tiny indeed \cite{WangXW-LamLam-EPJA-2021}.

 We accomplish the integrals in Eqs.\eqref{Wick-CF}-\eqref{Q-progator} sequentially by simply setting $d^4xd^4kd^4q\to d^Dxd^Dkd^Dq$ with $D=4-2\epsilon$ to regularize the divergences, such a simple scheme misses many subtraction terms, which make no contribution in obtaining the imaginary parts through $p^2\to p^2+i\epsilon$.
 Finally, we obtain the QCD spectral densities $\rho_{QCD}(s)$ through dispersion relation.
+Now we take a short digression to give an example,